Jump to content

 EmployerPixar Animation Studios (1994–present)

 Robert Peterson (born January 18, 1961) is an American animator, director, screenwriter, storyboard supervisor and voice actor who works at Pixar.
 He was hired at Pixar by Roger Gould in 1994 as an animator for commercials, before subsequently becoming an animator on Toy Story (1995).
 He was the co-director and co-writer for Up (2009), in which he also voiced the characters Dug and Alpha.
+He helped work on part of The Good Dinosaur, before being cut from it.
 His work as a writer for the films Up and Finding Nemo (2003) earned him nominations for the Academy Award for Best Original Screenplay.
 He was also a co-writer on Cars 3 (2017) and won the Primetime Emmy Award for Outstanding Short Form Animated Program for his work on Forky Asks A Question (2020).

 Career